Oral Hygiene and Your Dental Implants

 During the healing process, try to avoid these types of foods:

-Once you are fully healed and cleared by Dr. Paul, you are welcome to eat your favorite foods again!
+Once you are fully healed and cleared by our dentist, you are welcome to eat your favorite foods again!

 See Our Dentist on a Regular Basis

 Dental implants will restore your smile but unfortunately, they will not absolve you of all future dental issues.
-Dr. Paul would still like to see you for routine teeth cleanings every 3-6 months to monitor your oral health.
+We would still like to see you for routine teeth cleanings every 6 months to monitor your oral health.

 A visit to our Portage, MI, dental office will also provide you with an opportunity to bring up any concerns you might have regarding your implants.
-Dr. Paul will check on the condition of your dental implants and provide you with helpful advice on care techniques if needed.
+Our dentist will check on the condition of your dental implants and provide you with helpful advice on care techniques if needed.

 Make an Appointment Today